-The Alliance’s primary objective is to protect the world’s nation’s fiscal budgets by mitigating future disaster relief costs caused by extreme climate events which risk natural and human-made infrastructure, immigration, migrations, famines, floods, drought, and loss of plant and animal life.
-This mitigation influences other opportunities including economic expansion due stable economies, a re-prioritization of industrial capacity, adding jobs to climate recovery and maintenance efforts worldwide—ultimately ensuring a smooth transition into renewables and a sustainable future.
+The Climate Protection Consortium stewardship ultimately protects the future of the people and the stability of their nation’s fiscal budgets by mitigating future disaster relief costs.
+By mitigating these events, we can limit the damage to natural and human-made infrastructures, which reduces mass immigrations and migrations, famines, floods, drought, and loss of plant and animal life.
+This mitigation effort results in other opportunities including economic expansion due to stable agriculture, economies, and jobs worldwide, ultimately ensuring a smooth transition into renewable energy and a sustainable future.